my-life-is-bad/EntityCulling-1.8.9-port/README.md

 # EntityCulling

-A port of EntityCulling v6.5.0 which is a mod made by Meldexun.
+A port to 1.8.9 of EntityCulling v6.5.0 which is a mod made by Meldexun.
 Original Mod: https://github.com/Meldexun/EntityCulling/

 # Requirements